TeamChillax/design/README.md

 # Introduction
-This is the repository where Team Chillax will be designing it's current open source game proejct, An as yet unnamed 3D internet multi-player action game.
+This is the repository where Team Chillax will be designing it's current open source game project, An as yet unnamed 3D internet multi-player action game.
 We are using this repository to lay out design specifications for this project, which will be used to guide development efforts and provide a clear vision for what we want to accomplish.
 These plans are a work in progress and updates may occur as designs are created and refined.

 ## History
 We are a group of developers, players, and server owners from the open source game [BZFlag](http://bzflag.org).
-Sadly that proejct has run it's course and it's time to make something newer and better.
-Our goal is to create a new game that echos the fun elements of the gmae, but meets the expectations of modern users and brings a fresh take to open source gaming.
+Sadly that project has run it's course and it's time to make something newer and better.
+Our goal is to create a new game that echoes the fun elements of the game, but meets the expectations of modern users and brings a fresh take to open source gaming.

 # Sections